-By contrast, only one commenter expressed a preference for primary authority in the context of EDAM governance.
-That stakeholder stresses the importance of moving towards a form of governance with maximum autonomy, and argues that the primary authority construct would advance that outcome by placing the primary oversight responsibility for the markets in the hands of the Governing Body.
+By contrast, only one set of comments expressed a preference for primary authority in the context of EDAM governance.
+That stakeholder stressed the importance of moving towards a form of governance with maximum autonomy, and argued that the primary authority construct would advance that outcome by placing the primary oversight responsibility for the markets in the hands of the Governing Body.

-3. The GRC's Recommendation
+3. The GRC's Recommendation in the Revised Proposal

-With the benefit of this input, the GRC reaffirms its support for the joint authority construct as the best model for EDAM.
-We continue to believe that this model is superior because it ensures that both bodies and all stakeholders come together in a common public forum to consider and discuss any changes to the WEIM and EDAM markets.
+With the benefit of this input, the GRC in its Revised Proposal reaffirmed its support for the joint authority construct as the best model for EDAM.
+We explained that we continued to believe that this model is superior because it ensures that both bodies and all stakeholders come together in a common public forum to consider and discuss any changes to the WEIM and EDAM markets.
 It allows both bodies to weigh the arguments and concerns of all stakeholders, which will help to ensure outcomes that are both well informed and balanced.
-We further believe the joint authority construct is more likely to produce consensus-oriented outcomes than would occur if the more siloed primary authority process were employed.
+We further observed that the joint authority construct is more likely to produce consensus-oriented outcomes than would occur if the more siloed primary authority process were employed.
 It should also engender greater levels of trust and understanding that will facilitate better decisions should difficult circumstances arise.

-The GRC acknowledges and continues to agree with the observation made by various stakeholders that the joint authority construct would not be sufficient for a future potential full RTO.
-The GRC concludes, however, that this collaborative model is well-suited for the next step of EDAM, because it encourages stakeholders from across the region to come together to better understand one another, which will be an important ingredient for the success of future efforts to establish an RTO.
+The GRC further acknowledged and agreed with the observation made by various stakeholders that the joint authority construct would not be sufficient for a future potential full RTO.
+We concluded, however, that this collaborative model is well-suited for the next step of EDAM, because it encourages stakeholders from across the region to come together to better understand one another, which will be an important ingredient for the success of future efforts to establish an RTO.